Virginia Woman Mary Stanley Dies at 111

 Daimiel, Castilla–La Mancha

-Crescencia Galán Medina is a Spanish supercentenarian who is currently one of the oldest living people in Spain.
+Crescencia Galán Medina was a Spanish supercentenarian who was one of the oldest living people in Spain at the time of her death.

 BIOGRAPHY